kirandwiv/kirandwiv.github.io/_pages/home.md

 Welcome to my website!
 Please take everything I've written on here very seriously.

-Also, in a bid to avoid the [Preface Paradox](https://en.wikipedia.org/wiki/Preface_paradox) please note that any errors you might find on this website are my sister's doing.
+Also, in a bid to avoid the [Preface Paradox](https://en.wikipedia.org/wiki/Preface_paradox) please note that any errors you might encounter on this website are entirely my sister's doing.